nathom/cse141l_project/README.md

 # 9 bit processor

+## Guide to the repo

+### asm.py

+A user-friendly assembler that features pseudo ops, debug output, and comment parsing.

+### /src

+Contains all of the SystemVerilog files that make up the microprocessor.

+#### mach\_code.txt

+Contains the machine code that will be read by the instruction ROM by default.
+The contents of this file determine which program you are runnning.

+### /pseudocode

+Contains C-like pseudocode for each of the test programs

+### /test\_asm

+Contains assembly programs used to test the microprocessor or the assembler.

 ## Using the assembler

 Make sure you have python3 installed.
 Write a script in LEAP asm, and save